subrat611/frontend-machine-coding/holy-grail/README.md

-# Create a Holy Grail Layout using HTML, CSS, JS (optional)
+# Create a Holy Grail Layout using HTML, CSS

 ## Requirements